 Currituck County is here to assist all businesses looking to relocate or expand in the greater Hampton Roads area.
 We strive to be a one-stop-shop with valuable resources and information to assist in your decision to conduct business in Currituck County.

 Small Businesses are assisted locally by the Currituck County Economic Development Department.
 An Economic Development Advisory Board provides insight and experience to the county in support of the Board of Commissioners' vision for commercial growth.
 Regionally, business assistance is available from a number of agencies, including state-level offices and small-business organizations in northeast North Carolina.

-North Carolina's Northeast Commission promotes economic development and travel and tourism for the sixteen northeastern North Carolina Counties, including Currituck County in the greater Hampton Roads area.
+North Carolina's East Alliance promotes economic development and travel and tourism for the sixteen northeastern North Carolina Counties, including Currituck County in the greater Hampton Roads area.
 The Northeast Commission provides no cost, confidential assistance to companies considering relocation or expansion in the region.